petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/enabling-publications.md

 {bdg-secondary}`Available Liferay 7.3+`

-Publications provides a convenient and flexible way for you and your teams to develop, track, and publish changes to your Liferay instance.
+Publications provides a convenient and flexible way for you and your teams to develop, track, and publish changes.
 When enabled, Publications is activated globally and can be accessed anywhere to edit supported entities.

 [$LIFERAY_LEARN_YOUTUBE_URL$]=https://www.youtube.com/embed/8N6djs7Gcs4